inveniosoftware/docs-invenio-rdm/docs/operate/customize/jobs.md

     update_expired_embargoes = mysite.jobs:UpdateEmbargoesJob
 ```
 !!! tip

-    **Note (local development only):** If you're developing locally and have modified `setup.cfg`, remember to re-run `pip install -e ./site` so that entry point changes take effect.
+    **Note (local development only):** If you're developing locally and have modified `setup.cfg`, remember to re-run `pipenv run pip install -e ./site` so that entry point changes take effect.

----

 ## 4. Run and Monitor Jobs